 Service – Plumed Horse had very good service with friendly wait staff that also provided good suggestions when ordering.
 No need to ask for refills here!

-Verdict – Plumed Horse impressed us with their fine cuisine in such a remote area.
-The decor is beautiful as is the food.
-They have been in existence for many decades and should continue to evolve and exist.
-If you live in the South Bay, there is no need to drive up to the city to experience fine dining.
+Verdict – Plumed Horse surprised us with their fine cuisine in such a remote area.
+The decor is beautiful.
+This restaurant has been in existence for many decades and should continue to evolve and exist.
+If you live in the South Bay, there is no need to drive up to the city to experience fine dining for many.
 Hit the lounge, if you are on a budget.
 The food in 2017 did not wow us as it did in 2012.
 Portion sized are on the tiny side.

 Plumed Horse Signature Dishes – Souffle, sweetbreads

-Plumed Horse’s Menu features a signature tasting menu that changes seasonally as well as an a la cart menu with 6 entrees.
+Plumed Horse’s Menu features a signature tasting menu at $135 that changes seasonally as well as an a la cart menu with 6 entrees.
 They do have some vegetarian options including a vegetarian tasting menu for $125.
 Prices rose from $90 in 2012.

 Plumed Horse Food Picks:

-4 different kinds of high-quality house made rolls.
+5 different kinds of high-quality house made rolls and breads.